cloudhotspot/pypackage-docker/docs/application_requirements.rst

 .. note:: The ``include_package_data = true`` setting must be present in ``setup.py`` for the ``MANIFEST.in`` configuration to be applied

-The example ``MANIFEST.in`` file included with the sample application ensures all subdirectories and files in the following locations (relative to the application root) will be included in the application package(s):
+The example |manifest_in| file included with the sample application ensures all subdirectories and files in the following locations (relative to the application root) will be included in the application package(s):

 * ``polls/templates``
 * ``polls/static``